 Phthalates belong to a group of chemicals called 'phthalic acid diesters'.
-These are found in many household items and in some food packaging especially those that contain polyvinyl chloride (PVC).
+These are found in many household items and in some food packaging.
+It is especially common in packaging that contains polyvinyl chloride (PVC).

-Phthalates take a long time to break down in the environment, so they may be found at low levels in some foods.
+Phthalates take a long time to break down in the environment, so they are sometimes found at low levels in some foods.

-Research has shown that phthalates can affect the liver in animals, but the level of phthalates that is consumed in food is not thought to be a risk for humans.
+Research has shown that phthalates can affect the liver in animals.
+The level of phthalates that is consumed in food is not thought to be a risk for humans.

-There has also been some concern that phthalates may be harmful to humans because they are 'endocrine disrupters' - substances that may be able to interact with human hormone systems.
+There has been some concern that phthalates may be harmful to humans because they are 'endocrine disrupters'.
+These are substances that may be able to interact with human hormone systems.

-There is evidence that some wildlife species have been affected by endocrine disrupters.
+There is evidence that some wildlife species are affected by endocrine disrupters.
 However, there's no conclusive evidence that exposure to these chemicals has a harmful effect on humans.